 Assets generally include homes, other physical property holdings such as land, jewelry, artwork, stocks, vested pensions, and money in bank accounts.

 The same general rules for dividing property also apply to assigning responsibility for the marital debt.
 Debt acquired during your marriage is typically considered a debt of the marriage.
 Therefore, in the absence of an agreement to the contrary, the court will likely divide any debt equally if incurred during the union.

 An Albuquerque Divorce Lawyer Can Help

-To learn more about how the professionals at Genus Law Group can help ease property division during divorce, please contact us today using the phone numbers or contact form on this page to schedule an initial consultation.
+To learn more about how the professionals at Genus Law Group can help ease property division during divorce, please contact us to schedule an initial consultation.